belodetek/black.box/README.md

 > if your screen devices are on the same L2 bridge as the QEMU VM, ensure DNS is pointing to the gateway IP.

 # DD-WRT
-> [Order](https://privacyapp.flashrouters.com/) your router with the FlashRouters Privacy App pre-installed

 <img align="middle" src="https://raw.githubusercontent.com/ab77/black.box/master/images/ddwrt-connect.png" width="600">